RealSteel183/algorithms-comp20290/README.md

 * .java source files for the code,
 * any other required files (e.g. text files).

-Developed using IntelliJ IDEA and Microsoft Word.
+Developed using IntelliJ IDEA and Microsoft Office.

 #### Authors:
 * [Rajit Banerjee](https://github.com/rajitbanerjee), 18202817